skip to content

 The Gender Studies Collection is a collection of 242 publications, mostly pamphlets, dating from the late 1960s to the 1980s.
 The material originated from various donations to the Cambridge SPS Library when the faculty was first established.
 Please see this PDF for a complete list of the collection.

-The collection includes keystone publications on LGBT issues, the liberation of men and women, advice on motherhood, abortion, childcare, race and employment.
+The collection includes keystone publications on LGBTQ+ issues, the liberation of men and women, advice on motherhood, abortion, childcare, race and employment.
 The late 20th century was an influential period in the movement of rights, making this archive an important resource through a range of disciplines.

 Most of the archive is unique to Cambridge, if not the UK.
 As most of the items in the collection are fragile, copying or scanning is not permitted.
 All the items are catalogued and are available for users to browse in the library.